 In fact, there is more than $127 billion in debt listed as medical type in the collection stages as of June 2017, according to Experian data.
 At the same time, medical debt collection complaints ranked as the third highest per the CFPB database in 2017.

 These changes to how medical debts a handled stem from the National Consumer Assistance Plan, a 2015 agreement between with the three major credit reporting agencies, New York State Attorney General, and a group of state Attorneys’ General.
 That agreement led to a variety of enhancements to the credit reporting system undertaken by the three credit reporting agencies.

 What can I do?

 Just like your health, you want to make sure that there isn’t anything that may cause your credit scores to drop.
 Typically, hospitals or doctors refer unpaid bills to debt collection agencies, and they will report that debt on your credit report.
-Once a medical debt gets paid, check that the listed account is removed from your credit report.
+Once a medical debt gets paid, check that the listed account is updated on your credit report to reflect paid.

 Additionally, make sure to keep up to date on your medical bills and check to see whether you have a balance that is owed.
 You also want to be aware of warning signs such as identity theft or unpaid medical bills reported that you can dispute.
 If something doesn’t look right, you should look into it and learn how to dispute credit report information.